bdweix/bc-web-apps/notes/week-1.md

 Notice the pattern with the codes here - codes that start with `2` are good, codes that start with `4` indicate a fixable problem, and codes that start with `5` mean that something needs to be fixed on the server's end.

 We're going to be talking a lot about the correct codes to send in the correct situations.
 Similar to other protocols that exist, there is no strict definition of when to use each code for each purpose in the sense that your application will not break if you use `400` to indicate success.
 However, that's the wrong way of doing things, as the client will probably interpret that incorrectly.

-## Query Strings

-Query strings, similar to headers, are a way to add extra context to a request.
-For example, Google uses query strings to encode your search query: `www.google.com/?q=Boston%20College` (We'll cover `%20` later, but for now just know that it means "Space" to Google.)
-Unlike routes, extraneous or wrong query parameters do not automatically throw 404 errors.
-If you went to `www.google.com/adfkajsdflkasjfsdkfj`, you'll get a 404 error.
-But if you go to `www.google.com/?the_best=boston-college` you'll just get Google's homepage.
-They don't care about that extra data because they're simply not looking for it.

 ## HTML